 Q: What is your favourite part about studying at the Melbourne Graduate School of Education?

-The people I get to meet through lectures, talks and events along with opportunities available to are my top favourites about studying at MGSE.
+The people I get to meet through lectures, talks and events, along with opportunities available to me, are my top favourite things about studying at MGSE.
 Apart from MGSE, finding quiet spots to study and work at within the Graduate Student Association (GSA) is also a plus point.